 The San Diego Coaster is a train that travels along the coast of San Diego County from downtown San Diego up to Oceanside and all stops—with the exception of the Santa Fe Depot—have free parking lots.
-The Coaster runs in both directions and kids will enjoy the excitement of riding on a train plus the ocean views outside the window.
+Trains leave from each station multiple times throughout the day and vary by day.
+Check the Coaster schedule to figure out which time will work best for your family to start its Coaster crawl.
 Get off at just one Coaster stop or explore the area around several of them during your day.

-- Old Town Station - The Old Town Coaster stop is within an easy walking distance of Old Town's many historic sites.
+The Old Town Coaster stop is within an easy walking distance of Old Town's many historic sites.
 Children will especially enjoy visiting the Mason School House, a one-room schoolhouse still set up with desks and school objects from the 1800s.

-- Solana Beach Station - This is an excellent Coaster stop to grab a bite to eat, as the family-friendly Pizza Port is located right across the 101 Highway from the Solana Beach station.
+This is an excellent Coaster stop to grab a bite to eat, as the family-friendly Pizza Port is located right across the 101 Highway from the Solana Beach station.
 The picnic-style benches inside are ideal for a rambunctious family and mom and dad can enjoy one of Pizza Port's award-winning microbrews while the kids check out the video games at the back of the restaurant.

 Did you know there's a botanical garden in Encinitas?
 The San Diego Botanic Garden is located on the south end of Encinitas in close proximity to the ocean.
 Take the family for a stroll through the garden and learn about its various plants and flowers.
 Kids will also love the Hamilton's Children Garden, a garden just for them, which has a tree house they can climb up and explore.